csound/csound/examples/plugin/README.md

-Because audio arguments are vectors, we get these using the data() method for the inargs and outargs objects, which takes the argument number as input and returns a MYFLT pointer to the vector.
-MYFLT is the internal floating-point data type used by Csound.
+Because audio arguments are vectors, we get these using the data() method for the inargs and outargs objects, which takes the argument number as input and returns a cs_float pointer to the vector. cs_float is the internal floating-point data type used by Csound.

 Note that the OPDS member insdshead holds the value of the instrument